-Just using a single core is the cheapest (and always will be unless your speedup is greater than perfect).
-However, it may not be the most efficient and using a single core may not be possible depending on how much memory you need.
+Just using a single core is the cheapest (and always will be unless your speedup is better than perfect - "super-linear" speedup).
+However, we are often interested in the elapsed time as we may need to get results as soon as possible.
+Also, it may not be possible to run on small numbers of cores depending on how much memory you need.